Reviews You Can Rely On

 Measured Length (collapsed) 36.5 in

-The totes Auto Open Wooden has a quality feel to it.
-It's on the larger side, but the wooden hooked handle makes transport easier and also enhances grip stability while in use.
+The totes Auto Open Wooden has a quality feel.
+It's on the larger side, but the wooden hooked handle makes transport easier and enhances grip stability.
 As outdoor gear specialists, we often have to keep our outdoorsy bias in check when reviewing products that may not be as practical in the woods — such as this model with its “old-school” length and style.
-Nonetheless, we enjoyed the quality of the design, the generous coverage, and the fluidity of opening and closing the canopy.
+Nonetheless, we enjoyed the design quality, the generous coverage, and the fluidity of opening and closing the canopy.

-The main drawback with this umbrella is ease of transport as compared to all the others we've recently tested.
+The main drawback of this umbrella is the ease of transport compared to all the others we've recently tested.
 The length can be an obstacle when trying to stash away in a car or bag.
-We generally had to make special adaptations in order to bring it with us.
-Those things aside, the totes Wooden is ideal for casual commutes and made with comfort from the elements in mind.
+We had to make special adaptations to bring it with us.
+The totes Wooden is ideal for casual commutes and made with comfort from the elements in mind.
 If this style feels outdated, consider the Blunt Metro with its unique shape.
 While the Blunt doesn't provide as much rain protection, it offers quality and is very easy to use.

 Read more: totes Auto Open Wooden review